 Have a LOT of data but still struggling to make profits?

-Companies capture b2b or B2C contact data in many ways from many sources.
+Companies capture b2b or B2C contact data in many ways from many sources or from B2B contact database provider.
 Some collection methods are highly technical in nature, while others are more deductive.
 Having sales leads B2B database is one thing and having quality-driven, intelligent and actionable data is another.
 Not having optimal amount of database is an obvious error and self-inflicted sabotage but many a times, even having sizeable database at disposal doesn’t do any good.
 Such scenarios of being unable to leverage the full benefit of customer data is a common concern amongst businesses, be it a start-up, small & medium organisation or big-league fishes.
 The simple reason behind this unexceptional distress amongst businesses is that they undermine the criticality of quality data.
 It is this attribute of data which brings it any worth.

 This behaviour is at times intentional (owing to incorrect weighing of cost vs benefits) and at times unintentional (due to the lack of knowledge about the repercussions).
 However, the result is same in both the cases, i.e. hampered customer acquisition, low rate of renewals or customer retention, challenged upselling & cross-selling and even, failed attempts of geographical expansions.